READMISSION & RE-ENROLLMENT INFORMATION

 - If you return and are admitted to a new major, you will complete the major requirements in effect at the time of your return.

-Student in Good Academic Standing: More than 3 years
+Student in Good Academic Standing: Separated from New Paltz for more than 3 years

 - If more than three (3) years has passed since your last date of attendance you re responsible for all New Paltz, SUNY, and degree requirements in effect at the time of your return. (exceptions may be made at the discretion of the appropriate academic dean, Provost of the College, and Vice President of Enrollment Management).